 Who Is Entitled To Workers’ Comp Benefits?

 All New Jersey businesses with employees – except for those covered by federal programs – are required to carry workers’ compensation insurance.
 Whether or not you call the Garden State home, New Jersey employees are usually covered by workers’ compensation insurance as required by law.
+This includes even part-time and seasonal employees, and employees under the age of 18.
 There are exceptions to the requirement with regard to the types of employees who must be covered, including volunteers for nonprofits, farm workers, and most domestic workers.
 There are separate standards for these vocations.

 What Injuries Are Covered Under Workers’ Comp?

 Workers’ comp is meant to compensate employees who sustain work-related injuries.
+An injury is usually deemed work-related so long as it arises in the course and scope of a worker’s duties, from the time a worker’s shift or workday begins to the time that it ends.
 New Jersey also expands this definition to include illnesses that are work related, as long as it meets specific criteria dictated by law.
 The work-related injury may not have to be caused by a single incident.
 For example, repetitive stress injuries or an illness that results because of continued exposure to certain chemicals in the work environment may trigger a workers’ compensation claim.

 The Claims Process